The third eye. The mysterious chakra center residing directly between the eyebrows.

 Recent scientific research has proven beyond a shadow of a doubt that sleep is a critical component for maintaining a healthy body.
 Without sufficient rest, the stress hormone cortisol rages out of control, increasing our already high stress levels.

 Also, lack of sleep is associated with another modern-day health-robber: obesity.

-As mentioned earlier, the pineal gland produces melatonin, which plays a huge role in both the quality and length of our sleep.
+As mentioned earlier, the pineal gland produces melatonin, which plays a huge role in our sleep quality and length.